jb71763n/terraform-beginner-bootcamp-2023/README.md

 **Terraform commands**

-- terraform init : initializes a working directory containing Terraform configuration files.
+- **terraform init** : initializes a working directory containing Terraform configuration files.
 This is the first command that should be run after writing a new Terraform configuration.
 Downloads the binaries for the terraform providers used in the project
-- terraform plan : creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.
+- **terraform plan** : creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.
 Generates a changeset about the state of the infrastucture that will be changed.
 This canb be output to an apply but often outputting is ignored.
-- terraform apply : executes the actions proposed in a Terraform plan.
+- **terraform apply** : executes the actions proposed in a Terraform plan.
 Should prompt for yes or no.
--- terraform apply --auto-approve : executes the actions proposed in a Terraform plan without manual approval needed.
+    - terraform apply --auto-approve : executes the actions proposed in a Terraform plan without manual approval needed.
+- **terraform destroy** : destroy all remote objects managed by a particular Terraform configuration.
-- terraform destroy : destroy all remote objects managed by a particular Terraform configuration.
+    - terraform destroy --auto-approve : destroy all remote objects managed by a particular Terraform configuration without asking for approval

 ### Terraform Lock Files